ManlyMarco/VRK-HF_Patch/README.md

 ![preview](https://user-images.githubusercontent.com/39247311/105546483-bd756200-5cfd-11eb-84aa-9b7c18c39054.png)
-# HF Patch for VR Kanojo (Steam version)
+# HF Patch for VR Kanojo (original Steam version)
 An unofficial patch for [VR Kanojo](https://store.steampowered.com/app/751440/VR_Kanojo__VR/) with all free updates, fully modeled uncensors and essential mods.
-This patch is meant for the Steam version of the game.
+This patch is meant for the original Steam version of the game from 2018.
+It does not work on the new version of the game released in 2025.

 [**Read the full HF Patch manual**](https://gist.github.com/ManlyMarco/31b78470b8e190686c7ed9686c237e3f) to learn more about what it is, what it does, how to use it, and how to solve common issues.